microsoft/xlang/DesignNotes/LDN01 - A Strategy for Language Interoperability.md

 tests that enable a motivated developer to create a new language binding, and the set of bindings would grow well beyond the scope of what Microsoft builds in-house.
 Of course, Microsoft will do more than simply lay out a concept.
-As we’ve done with the Windows Runtime, our investments in xlang would include a solid foundation of tools, libraries, and projections for others to use and build upon.
+As we’ve done with the Windows Runtime, our investments in Xlang would include a solid foundation of tools, libraries, and projections for others to use and build upon.